theoephraim/node-google-spreadsheet/README.md

 A simple Node.js library to read and manipulate data in a Google Spreadsheet.

 Works without authentication for read-only sheets or with auth for adding/editing/deleting data.
-Currently only supports list-based feeds (dealing with rows) as it seems more useful, but will probably add in cell-based feeds eventually.
+Supports both list-based and cell-based feeds.

 ## Installation